Mac-DevOSYandex/games-catalog/README.md

 # GamesCatalog

-An Angular app visualising Rwag ¿Games platform?
+An Angular app visualising Rawg ¿Games platform?

 This project was generated using [Nx](https://nx.dev).